petergcutler/wdinstagram/README.md

-##WDInstagram
+## WDInstagram

 ### Prompt
-We're going to create a one model Sinatra CRUD App from scratch.
-Our model is going to be an Entry.
+Today you're going to make your own version of Instagram (or something very close to it!).
+Your photo feed app will have full CRUD capability and operate on a single Entry model.

 An Entry has the following:

-* author
+* `author`
-* photo_url
+* `photo_url`
-* date_taken
+* `date_taken`

-Your app should have the following controller actions:
+Your app should have the following RESTful actions:

 * index (displays all entries)
 * show (displays a specific entry)